yhs666/mc-docs.zh-cn/articles/azure-stack/asdk/asdk-register.md

     ```PowerShell
     # Add the Azure cloud subscription environment name.
-    # Supported environment names are AzureCloud or AzureChinaCloud depending which Azure subscription you are using.
+    # Supported environment name is AzureChinaCloud depending which Azure subscription you are using.
     Add-AzureRmAccount -EnvironmentName "AzureChinaCloud"

     # Register the Azure Stack resource provider in your Azure subscription